0xBB403/Tokyo3D/README.md

 # Tokyo3D
 by 0xBB403

 A small 3D software renderer written in C. Hobby project demonstrating a software pipeline for transforming, clipping, projecting, and rasterizing 3D geometry.
 Outputs a framebuffer that can be displayed using SDL3 or other libraries.
+No GPU APIs used.

 ## Features